Skip to Content

 Top 3 Rental Property Upgrades That May Not Be Worth the Money

-Tidy, low-maintenance landscaping is an attractive attribute for a rental home.
-Most renters like a well-kept yard that is relatively easy to take care of.
-Upgrading your rental property’s landscaping by incorporating many beautiful plants and trees or making gorgeous flower beds alongside a large, lush lawn area may seem like a worthwhile addition.
-In the end, curb appeal plays a vital part in the perceived value of a rental home
+Neat, low-maintenance landscaping is a valued feature for a rental home.
+Most tenants desire a clean, low-effort yard that’s simple to maintain.
+Upgrading your rental property’s landscaping with countless plants and trees or designing detailed garden beds next to a large, lush lawn might seem like a valuable addition.
+After all, curb appeal greatly influences the perceived value of a rental home.

-Wood flooring is popular among homeowners due to its natural style and cozy ambiance.
-However, it requires a lot of upkeep and is vulnerable to damage from water leaks or unexpected events.
-It is also crucial to consider whether renters will adequately care for a hardwood floor.
+Wood flooring is treasured by homeowners for its natural style and warmth.
+However, it demands extensive upkeep and is susceptible to damage from water leaks or other accidents.
+Property owners must also determine whether tenants will adequately care for a hardwood floor.

-In light of all these considerations, you need to remain mindful that while wood flooring may be a great upgrade for residents, most renters are content with a low-maintenance look-alike alternative.
-It is critical to bear in mind that natural hardwood is one of the more expensive upgrades, which signifies that you may not recover the installation cost, even if you choose to increase the rent.
+With these concerns in mind, it’s worth noting that while wood flooring may be a desirable upgrade for some, most renters are content with a low-maintenance look-alike option.
+Natural hardwood is one of the more expensive upgrades, so you may not recover the installation cost, even if you raise the rent to balance expenses.

 Are you interested in maximizing the return on your investment property returns in Clifton Park and the surrounding area?
 Real Property Management Capital Region is the only destination to consider!
 If you need assistance in reaching your goals, feel free to contact us at 518-290-1448 or send us a message online.